aryansri0208/stockadvisor/README.md

 # Stock Analysis Application

 This project is a web application for analyzing and forecasting stock prices.
 It uses FastAPI for the backend and Streamlit for the frontend to provide an interactive user interface.
-The application fetches stock data from Yahoo Finance, calculates various metrics, and provides visualizations and forecasts using Prophet.
+The application fetches stock data from Yahoo Finance, calculates various metrics, and provides visualizations and forecasts using Prophet and LSTM.

 ## Features